ashmanq/Java-Card-Game-Lab/README.md

 # Java Card Game Lab
-This app models a basic card game in Java
+This app models a basic card game in Java where the player with the highest value card wins.

 ## Objectives
 * Build a simple card game app using TDD, in a paired programming environment